Facebook Instagram Reddit Twitter Tumblr Spotify Email Triangle Youtube Snapchat Magnify Globe

 • Pack enough for your entire stay and bring your prescription with you.

-Do a mental health check-in with your group:
+Do a mental health check-in with your group

 • Share with each other how to identify signs that people might be in need of support.